One of several papers on management

 Now, theory tells us several things.

 • High environmental strain causes high personal stress.
-Workers will make changes in their environment to reduce that stress.
+Volunteers will make changes in their environment to reduce that stress.
 Quitting one activity (volunteering) is a way of being able to cope with others demanding attention and time.

 • High job demands and low manager support leads to heightened intention to quit.